 This is just a prototype.
 Screen with a wider mesh might be more ideal, but still… I’ve watched the bees quickly fill this honey super since I added the screened inner cover not too long ago, and it’s great to be able to just pull the top off the hive and look down through the screen and observe what’s going on without disturbing the bees.
-This is exactly the kind of thing most first time beekeepers would love, because you know they’re looking for any excuse to poke around inside the hive to see what’s happening.
+This is exactly the kind of thing many first time beekeepers would love, because you know they’re looking for any excuse to poke around inside the hive to see what’s happening.
 And it’s good for the bees, so why not?

-Note: I don’t see harm in any of these ventilation aids for my hives in St. John’s, Newfoundland, at least during the peak of summer.
+I don’t see harm in any of these ventilation aids for my hives in St. John’s, Newfoundland, at least during the peak of summer.
 I’m not sure I’ll stick with them over the winter months, though.